Sinus augmentation, also known as sinus

 Sinus lift surgery side effects include:

-Sinus lift surgery reviews set the average success rate well over 90%.
+Surgery reviews set the average sinus lift success rate at around 90%.